ahmedalmuqri/Cut-Up-Method/README.md

 Set Number of Divisions or Partitions into which you want to divide the text in variable 'num_columns'

 Set Line length of paritioned texts in variable 'step'

+The output will be printed in console.
+You can edit code to output newly formed text into some text file or document file